 Liking this article?
 Then also check out my post about the best-hidden gems in Europe.

-This list will finish with the ultimate winter vacation spot and one of the best skiing resorts in the Balkan: Kopaonik in the south of Serbia.
+This list will finish with the ultimate winter vacation spot and one of the best skiing resorts in Southeastern Europe: Kopaonik in the south of Serbia.
 Located on halfway between the two capitals, Skopje and Belgrade, Kopaonik is famous for its incredible snowy landscapes and will make you feel the real winter charm of the Balkan.
 Kopaonik is just as beautiful as the most famous skiing resorts in Europe, but the prices (just like the other places on this list) are much more affordable!

 Check out this list for some great suggestions if you’re visiting Europe for the first time.